etcd-io/etcd/Documentation/op-guide/hardware.md

 An xLarge cluster serves more than 1,500 clients, more than 10,000 of requests per second, and stores more than 1GB data.

-Example application workload: A 3,000 nodes Kubernetes cluster
+Example application workload: A 3,000 node Kubernetes cluster

 | Provider | Type | vCPUs | Memory (GB) | Max concurrent IOPS | Disk bandwidth (MB/s) |
 |----------|------|-------|--------|------|----------------|